klein0r/ioBroker.awtrix-light/docs/en/README.md

 ## Custom apps

+**App names must be lowercase (a-z) and unique.
+No numbers, no capital letters, no special characters, no whitespaces.**

 - `%s` is a placeholder for the state value
 - `%u` is a placeholder for the unit of the state object (e.g. `°C`)

 **Custom apps just display acknowledged values!
 Control states are ignored (to prevent duplicate requests and to ensure that values are valid / confirmed)!**

 ## History apps

+**App names must be lowercase (a-z) and unique.
+No numbers, no capital letters, no special characters, no whitespaces.**

 **History apps just display acknowledged history values!
 Control states are ignored!**